-Advancing properties from exploration into the development stage requires significant capital and time, and successful commercial production from a property, if any, will be subject to completing feasibility studies, permitting and construction of the mine, processing plants, roads, and other related works and infrastructure.
+Advancing properties from exploration and development into the production stage requires significant capital and time, and successful commercial production from a property, if any, will be subject to completing feasibility studies, permitting and construction of the mine, processing plants, roads, and other related works and infrastructure.
 The Company does not presently have sufficient financial resources or a source of operating cash flow to complete the permitting process and, if a production decision is made, the construction of a mine at the Livengood Gold Project.
+The completion of the permitting process and any construction of a mine at the Livengood Gold Project.
 The completion of the permitting process and any construction of a mine at the Livengood Gold Project will depend upon the Company's ability to obtain financing through the sale of its equity securities, enter into a joint venture or strategic alliance relationship, secure significant debt financing or find alternative means of financing.
 There is no assurance that the Company will be successful in obtaining the required financing on favorable terms or at all.
 Even if the results of exploration are encouraging, the Company may not be able to obtain sufficient financing to conduct the further exploration that may be necessary to determine whether or not a commercially mineable deposit exists.

 Our ability to obtain additional financing in the future will depend upon a number of factors, including prevailing capital market conditions, the status of the national and worldwide economy, our business performance and the price of gold and other precious metals.
-Capital markets worldwide have been adversely affected in the past few years, including in 2020, by substantial losses by financial institutions and market volatility due to the onset of the COVID-19 pandemic, among other things.
+Capital markets worldwide have been adversely affected during the past few years, including in 2022, by substantial losses by financial institutions and market volatility due to the COVID-19 pandemic, among other things.
 Failure to obtain such additional financing on favorable terms or at all could result in delay or indefinite postponement of further mining operations or exploration and development and the possible partial or total loss of our interests in the Livengood Gold Project.